OCD Therapist NYC

 • Learn more about Patricia Here

-Obsessive Compulsive Disorder New York
+About Obsessive Compulsive Disorder

 Obsessive Compulsive Disorder is a mental health disorder categorized by obsessions and compulsions.
 Often referred to as the “DOUBT DISORDER” because those with OCD want to know something for 100% certainty when this isn’t possible.